microsoft/responsible-ai-workshop/perequisites/cloning-the-repo.md

 2. In the pop-up window, click **Install**.
 Follow the instructions.

-3. Open a browser session and navigate on GitHub to the main page of [the Responsible AI Workshop repo ](https://github.com/microsoft/responsible-ai-workshop).
+3. Open a browser session and navigate on GitHub to the main page of this [GitHub repo](https://github.com/microsoft/responsible-ai-workshop).

 4. Click **Clone** or **download**.